 Was your personal information compromised by Capital One's 2019 data breach?

 You may be entitled to compensation for Capital One's failure to adequately protect your sensitive information from hackers and identity thieves.
-Find out your rights »
+Fill out the form to find out your rights »

 ARE YOU AFFECTED?

 The Capital One 2019 data breach is the largest amount of data stolen from any bank to date.

 You may be affected if you applied for a Capital One credit card either as an individual or as a business from 2005 through 2019, whether approved or denied.

 DATA BREACH EXPLAINED

 Due to Capital One's lax data security measures, hackers were able to illegally compromise various client and customer databases, gaining access to highly sensitive information on March 22 and 23, 2019.

 According to Capital One, a Seattle-based hacker and software engineer gained access to more than 100 million U.S. credit card applications, as well as those of 6 million Canadian Capital One customers.
 Current customers were part of those hit, and reports state that even applications denied by Capital One were accessed by the hacker.

 The FBI has reportedly arrested the hacker, whose illegal actions were uncovered through an online chat regarding the hack committed.